Homemade Oreos are chewy, rich, and easy to make with a shortcut base and a frosting you’ll want to eat with a spoon.

 Cookies

-• PREP: About an hour before starting, pull out 1 stick of butter to get to room temperature for these cookies (See Note 1).
-Preheat the oven to 350 degrees F. Line a large baking sheet with parchment paper or a nonstick baking liner and set aside.
+• About an hour before starting, pull out the butter to get to room temperature (see note 1).
+Preheat oven to 350°F. Line a large sheet pan with parchment paper or a nonstick baking liner and set aside.

-• COOKIES: In a very large bowl, add the cake mix, pudding mix, room temperature butter, eggs, and vanilla.
+• In a very large bowl, add the cake mix, pudding mix, room-temperature butter, eggs, and vanilla.
 Using a hand mixer, beat until just combined.
 It may seem crumbly at first, but it will come together.
-Use a spatula to scrape down the sides and bottom of bowl as needed.
-Stop mixing as soon as a thick dough is formed.
+Use a spatula to scrape the sides and bottom of bowl as needed.
+Stop mixing as soon as a thick dough forms.

-• BAKE: Using a tablespoon measuring spoon, measure out dough balls.
-Each ball of dough should be exactly 1 full tablespoon (20 grams).
-(You'll get around 34-36 cookies.)
-(If the dough balls are at all soft, pop them in the freezer to chill for about 15 minutes so they stay nice and thick while being baked.)
-Place the cookie dough balls 2 inches apart on the lined cookie sheet and bake for 7-10 minutes (we like them best at 8 minutes).
+• Using a tablespoon measuring spoon, measure out 1 full tablespoon (20 grams) dough balls.
+(You’ll get around 34–36 cookies.)
+If the dough balls are at all soft, pop them in the freezer to chill for about 15 minutes so they stay nice and thick while baking.
+Place the cookie dough balls 2 inches apart on the lined sheet pan and bake for 7–10 minutes (I like them best at 8 minutes).
 You want to slightly underbake these cookies to keep them soft, fudgy, and flavorful!
 Remove from the oven and let stand on the cookie sheet for 3 minutes before using a spatula to transfer to a wire cooling rack to finish cooling.
-Repeat to bake all the rest of the cookies.
+Repeat to bake the rest of the cookies.

 Frosting

-• COMBINE: Combine the powdered sugar, white sugar, shortening, salt, and vanilla.
+• Combine the powdered sugar, granulated sugar, shortening, salt, and vanilla.
 Beat until well mixed (it will likely still be crumbly.)
-Add in the hot water, starting with 1-1/2 tablespoons and beat until you have a thick frosting.
+Add the hot water, starting with 1-1/2 tablespoons and beat until you have a thick frosting.
 Add an additional 1/2 tablespoon if needed.
-(This is supposed to be a very thick Oreo-like creme filling -- almost dough-like).
+(This is supposed to be a very thick, Oreo-like creme filling—almost dough-like).
 Frost the cookies right after the frosting has been prepared.
 The longer the frosting sits, the more it thickens and becomes harder to spread on the cookies.

 Putting it together

-• PUT 'EM TOGETHER: Once cookies are cooled (it's okay if they're ever-so-slightly warm), divide the frosting evenly among the 17-18 cookies.
-Frost generously and then sandwich with the remaining 17-18 cookies.
+• Once cookies are cooled (it’s okay if they’re ever-so-slightly warm), divide the frosting evenly among the 17–18 cookies.
+Frost generously, then sandwich with the remaining 17–18 cookies.

 Video